‘He’s a war criminal’: Elite Putin security officer defects

 The Kremlin did not immediately respond to requests for comment.

 Karakulov moved as part of an advance team, often with enough specialized communications equipment to fill a KAMAZ truck.
 He said he has taken more than 180 trips with the Russian president, and contrary to widespread speculation, Putin appears to be in better shape than most people his age.
-Putin has only cancelled a few trips due to illness and has annual medical check-ups, he said.
+Putin has only canceled a few trips due to illness and has annual medical checkups, he said.

 “In all my service, I have never seen him with a mobile phone,” he said.
 “All the information he receives is only from people close to him.
 That is, he lives in a kind of information vacuum.”